Magisk-Modules-Repo/HideNavBar/README.md

 ![](https://i.imgur.com/3fJJK02.png)

-This Magisk module enables fullscreen gestures for Android 10-11.
-Both the navbar and pill will be hidden in order to maximize screen space.
+This Magisk module enables fullscreen/immersive gestures for Android 10-11.
+Both the navbar and pill can be hidden in order to maximize screen space.

 ## Requirements
 - Android 10-11